Instant download of 191 page eBook for $13.95

 Video Failure

 If the external monitor works fine, your failure is with the laptops video subsystem, which is usually contained entirely in the screen/lid assembly.
 There is a decent chance that one of the cable bundles (video signal or power) that run through the hinges to the video subsystem has failed, so unless the failure is obvious (cracked screen, fading in a corner, faint image, bad pixels), you should still open up the main body of the laptop as well to visually inspect the connections.
 The easiest problem to identify is obviously a cracked LCD, but a slowly increasing number of dead spots or whole rows or columns on the screen indicates the the actual LCD assembly is bad.
-Replacing the LCD is pretty much the same on most notebooks, Dell has a nice backlight design, the real challenge is getting the lid open and removing it without breaking anything.
+Replacing the LCD is pretty much the same on most notebooks, the real challenge is getting the lid open and removing it without breaking anything.

 Laptop Fan Failure